AlibabaCloudDocs/ecs/intl.en-US/Images/Image FAQ.md

 ## How do I unmount file systems and delete disk table data?

-Assume that /dev/hda5 is mounted to /mnt/hda5.
-You can run one of the following commands to unmount the file system:
+If /dev/hda5 is mounted to /mnt/hda5, you can run one of the following commands to unmount the file system:

 -   ```
 umount /dev/hda5